Skip to content

 If merge_leaves=True,

-• If to_path is present and overriding=True, it behaves like overriding and only new leaves are retained, original non-leaf nodes in from_path are retained.
+• If to_path is present and overriding=True, it behaves like overriding and only new leaves are retained, original child nodes in from_path are retained

 Parameters: